-Both the shoulders and the triceps are active in the dumbbell snatch, providing strength and support in both the pulling and overhead lock out positions.
-Additionally the shoulder stabilizers are called upon to provide support during this ballistic exercise.
+These are separate muscles, but both the shoulders and the triceps are active in the dumbbell snatch, providing strength and support in both the pulling and overhead lock-out position.
+Additionally, the shoulder stabilizers are called upon to provide support during this exercise.

 Posterior Chain (Glutes, Hamstrings, Erectors)

-The glutes, hamstrings, and erectors are all responsible powerful hip extension which creates the force necessary to pull the load from the ground into the overhead position.
-Increased rate of force development via the posterior chain can result in heavier loads being snatched overhead.
+The glutes, hamstrings, and erectors are all responsible for hip extension, which creates the force necessary to pull the load from the ground into the overhead position.
+Increased rate of force development from the posterior chain can result in heavier loads being snatched overhead.

 Back and Scapular Muscles

-The larger back muscles such as the latissimus dorsi, traps, and scapular stabilizing muscles all help to provide muscular force in the pulling phases of the snatch.
-Additionally, muscles like the rhomboids help to stabilize the shoulder blades to allow for maximum shoulder strength and stability overhead.
+Back muscles such as the latissimus dorsi, traps, and muscles around the shoulder blades help stabilize and produce force during the snatch’s pulling phase.
+Additionally, muscles like the rhomboids help stabilize the shoulder blades for maximum shoulder strength and stability overhead.

-Below are some reasons why strength, power, and fitness athletes can benefit from performing the dumbbell snatch.
+Below are explanations for how strength, power, and fitness athletes can benefit from performing the dumbbell snatch.

 Functional Fitness Athletes

-The dumbbell snatch is a useful exercise in the training of functional fitness and CrossFit athletes looking to increase overall strength, power, and fitness.
+The dumbbell snatch is a useful exercise in functional fitness training and CrossFit athletes looking to increase overall strength, power, and fitness.
 The dumbbell snatch is an exercise that has found its way into a handful of CrossFit workouts at the local, Open, Regionals, and Games level.
-Failure to train the dumbbell snatch could result in leaving overhead strength, stability, and sport specific improvements on the table.
+Failure to train the dumbbell snatch could leave overhead strength, stability, and sport-specific adaptions on the table.

-The dumbbell snatch, aside from the benefits listed in the previous section, can be a beneficial way to increase overall athleticism and fitness for most gym-goers.
-The dumbbell snatch can be done for strength and power to help integrate posterior chain force development, increase muscle coordination, and improved metabolic fitness.
-The ability to manipulate the positioning of the dumbbell also makes this a very versatile movement to incorporate even with beginner and intermediate trainees.
+The dumbbell snatch, aside from the benefits listed in the previous section, can increase overall athleticism and fitness for most gym-goers.
+The dumbbell snatch can be done for strength and power, increase muscle coordination, and improved metabolic fitness.
+The ability to manipulate the dumbbell position makes this a very versatile and attainable movement for trainees of all skill levels.

-Below are three primary training goals and programming recommendations when utilizing the dumbbell snatch into specific programs.
-Note, that these are general guidelines, and by no means should be used as the only way to program thrusters.
+Below are three primary training goals and programming recommendations when utilizing the dumbbell snatch in specific programs.
+Note that these are general guidelines and by no means should be used as the only way to program thrusters.

 Dumbbell Snatch Variations

-Below are three (3) dumbbell snatch variations that can be used by coaches and athletes to keep training varied and progressive.
+Below are three dumbbell snatch variations that coaches and athletes can use to keep training varied and progressive.

-The barbell snatch can be used in place of the dumbbell snatch if a lifter is looking to have more application to the formal weightlifting snatch movement.
-This exercise often allows for more loading (in total) however does require greater technique, power, and mobility.
+The barbell snatch is a better option if a lifter is looking to acquire more application to the sports of weightlifting.
+This exercise often allows for more loading (in total).
+However, it also requires greater technique, power, and mobility.

 The kettlebell snatch can be done with one or two bells, similarly to the dumbbell snatch.
-With the kettlebell, the loading is slightly shifted to the hips and posterior shoulder due to load placement of the imbalanced kettlebell and the arcing motion of the kettlebell snatch.
+Also, note that the loading is slightly shifted to the hips and posterior shoulder due to kettlebells’ offset nature.

 Alternating Dumbbell Snatch